SuperStar Search Slovakia: Season 1

 In season 1, eleven contestants made it to the finals.
-The first single recorded by TOP 11 is called "Kým vieš snívať" (lit.
-'As long as you can dream') and it was composed by judge Pavol Habera (music) and slovak poem writer Daniel Hevier.
-Every final night has its theme.
-Audience can vote for contestants from the very beginning of the show, voting ends during result show on the same day.
+The first single recorded by the top 11 was "Kým vieš snívať" (lit.
+'As long as you can dream') and was composed by judge Pavol Habera (music) and Slovak poem writer Daniel Hevier.
+Every final night had its theme.
+The audience was able to vote for contestants from the very beginning of the show, with voting ending during the results show on the same day.